City explores options for moving people staying in rec centres | CBC News

 City explores options for moving people staying in rec centres

-Staff estimate the cost of moving out of physical distancing centres at $3.5M per year
+Staff estimate it would cost $3.5M per year to house these 114 people

-The City of Ottawa is considering leasing a private-market facility as part of its plans to transition out of pandemic-era temporary homeless shelters, as the need for beds far outstrips shelter capacity.
+The City of Ottawa is considering leasing a private-market facility as part of plans to transition from pandemic-era temporary homeless shelters as the need for beds still far outstrips capacity.

 "In the short term, no one goes unsheltered," said Clara Freire, the interim manager of community and social services.
 "We will tackle housing affordability through a localized housing allowance, while stabilizing people."

-The city began using community centres as overflow shelters in 2020 to allow for physical distancing at shelters.
-Over the next three years, the centres would provide overnight accommodation to more than 2,500 individuals.
+The city began using community centres as overflow shelters in 2020 to allow for physical distancing.
+Over the next three years, the centres would provide overnight accommodation to more than 2,500 people.

 The centres were supporting 114 people on June 5, according to a staff report, with community shelters operating beyond capacity and another 115 people "living unsheltered."